 Upset at being scolded, the junior ascetic insisted the Bodhisatta was also at fault because wise men should leave harsh words unspoken, and he had specifically given up his throne so as to not need to give orders anymore.
-But the Bodhisatta answered that he was speaking out of a love of righteousness and in hopes of helping his friend follow the proper path, much like a potter putting the finishing touches on a vessel after the raw clay has already been heated.
+But the Bodhisatta answered that he was speaking out of a love of righteousness and in hopes of helping his friend follow the proper path, much like a potter putting the finishing touches on a vessel after the raw clay has already been fired.
 Hearing the Bodhisatta’s wisdom, the junior ascetic apologized and the two remained close friends living peaceful lives in the Himalayas for the rest of their days.

 In the Lifetime of the Buddha

 One of the Buddha’s top disciples, Pilinda Vaccha, had great magical powers.
 Once during an alms round, he met girl from a very poor family who was crying because she had no ornaments to wear during a feast day.
 Pilinda gave her a roll of grass to put on her head and it turned into solid gold.
 When the king’s officers heard that this peasant girl had a solid gold wreath, they informed the king and he threw the family in prison on suspicion of theft.
 When Pilinda heard about this, he visited the king and turned the palace into gold to prove the family’s innocence.
 They were released.

 Because Pilinda was known to suffer frequent illnesses, the king and others gave him a load of various medicines as an offering, and Pilinda distributed them to any disciples who wanted some.
 When the Buddha heard people criticizing his disciples for hoarding things in their quarters, he created a new rule that allowed disciples to keep medicine for up to seven days.
 Then the Buddha told this story showing how in the past he had criticized someone for hoarding.